PhD Candidate (USQ)

 HE sector involvement

-Courtney serves as the HDR student member of the USQ Academic Board, and a number of its working groups.
+Courtney serves as the elected HDR student member of the USQ Academic Board; the USQ Research Committee, and a number of its working groups.
 She also serves as the HDR student advisor for the USQ Ethics Learning and Teaching Group.